-The Housing Authority of the City of Livermore is a public housing agency in Livermore, California that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, and Section 8 Project-Based Voucher (PBV) programs.
-As of May 19th, 2019, The Housing Authority of the City of Livermore has 1 waiting lists that are open now or opening soon.
+The Housing Authority of the City of Livermore is a Public Housing Agency in Livermore, California that participates in the Section 8 Housing Choice Voucher (HCV), Public Housing, Homeownership Voucher, Family Self-Sufficiency, and Section 8 Project-Based Voucher (PBV) programs.

 The Housing Authority of the City of Livermore serves Livermore.